ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 	sudo ceph-mon -i {mon-id} --mkfs --monmap {tmp}/{map-filename} --keyring {tmp}/{key-filename}

 #.
+Add the new monitor to the list of monitors of the cluster.
+   This enables other nodes to use this monitor during their initial startup.

+        ceph-mon add {mon-id} {ip:port}

+#.
 Start the new monitor and it will automatically join the cluster.
    The daemon needs to know which address to bind to, via either the ``--public-addr {ip}`` or ``--public-network {network}`` argument.